LXG launches season two of Indian LAN Gaming, 1 Crore prize up for grabs

 Kiran Noojibail, Director, Esports and Broadcasting at LXG spoke exclusively to Sportskeeda about the upcoming season and the uniqueness of ILG.
 "Everyone is playing online these days.
 But we wanted to focus more on LAN competitions where gamers can play in gaming cafes instead of sitting at home as is generally the case", he said.

-The format of ILG is in many ways a throwback to the old days of gaming in cyber cafes with friends playing games such as Counter Strike and by bringing back this form of gaming, LXG has given an identity to several previously unknown gaming centres and cafes.
+The format of ILG is in many ways a throwback to the old days of gaming in cyber cafes with friends playing games such as Counter Strike and by bringing back this form of gaming, LXG has given an identity to several previously unknown gaming centers and cafes.

 "We want to see India progress in the field of Esports and gaming.
 These are, of course, baby steps.
 We have several competitors doing similar work as us, but our aim isn't to compete, it is to promote gaming in the country.
 By the year 2022, we will see a huge demand for gaming in India", he remarked.